kaustubhhakim/atmodeller/README.md

 ### Development

-Formally you don't have to use VSCode or Poetry, but using them makes it easier to develop *SPIDER* as a community.
+Formally you don't have to use VSCode or Poetry, but using them makes it easier to develop *atmodeller* as a community.
 If you are a Windows or Linux user (or use a different IDE such as Spyder), please send me your installation instructions so I can update this README.

 1. Install [VSCode](https://code.visualstudio.com) if you don't already have it.
 1. In VSCode you are recommended to install the following extensions: